Denis-Kuzm/rebrain-devops-task1/README.md

 # rebrain-devops-task1

-> $$1LINER
+> GIT readme task

-background details relevant to understanding what this module does
+this is a readme file for REBRAIN devops task

 ## Usage